 |Vermont||6% – 8.5%|

-Contact your state for more information on corporate income taxes.
+Contact your state for more information on your corporate tax rate.

 How to decrease your corporate income tax liability